 IDNs can serve as powerful tools for broadening the Internet's capacity and accessibility; however, for a good user experience they also raise unique issues.
 One important issue concerns the use of "variants," which, according to one technical definition, occur when a single conceptual character can be identified with two or more different Unicode Code Points.
 TLDs containing one or more such characters might be considered “variant TLDs,” and unless carefully implemented, might result in user confusion or a poor user experience.
 While the concept of “variants” is raised in a number of contexts, and in some cases is regarded as critical for the successful adoption of IDN TLDs to meet user needs, there is no single definition or rule for determining whether TLDs can be considered variants of one another.

-In an effort to develop potential solutions for the delegation of IDN variant Top-Level Domains (TLDs), the ICANN Board in 2010 passed a resolution directing the development of a preliminary report on the viability, sustainability and delegation of IDN variants.
+In an effort to develop potential solutions for the delegation of IDN variant top-level domains (TLDs), the ICANN Board in 2010 passed a resolution directing the development of a preliminary report on the viability, sustainability and delegation of IDN variants.

 The IDN Variant Issues Project plan was published in April 2011, along with a call for volunteers, and work commenced shortly thereafter.
 Six script case study teams (Arabic, Chinese, Cyrillic, Devanagari, Greek, and Latin) worked to identify the set of issues that, if resolved, could enable the delegation of IDN variant TLDs for the benefit of the respective user communities.
 The case study teams comprised a total of 66 experts from 29 countries and territories, and offered expertise in the areas of DNS, IDNA, linguistics, security & scalability, policy, registry/registrar operations, and community representation.
 The case study team reports were produced on schedule and published for public comment in October 2011.
+(An overview of the script case studies, and a brief description of some of the characteristics of these scripts, are provided in Appendices 3 and 4, respectively).

 ICANN, assisted by a coordination team comprised of representatives from the case study teams, has worked to build on these team reports to develop this integrated issues report, to cover both common issues germane across the cases studied and issues particular to specific cases.
 An integrated analysis of the issues associated with IDN variant TLDs will be an important milestone toward considering subsequent work in this area.

-The coordination team provided valuable language and script support in discussion of the issues, and also served as reviewers to the structure and content of this report.
-Many of the discussions and comments from the coordination team are reflected in the report; however, this integrated issues report is the product of ICANN and as such may not necessarily reflect the views of individual members of the coordination team.

 Objectives of the Integrated Issues Report

 As detailed in the project plan, this issues report is intended to describe each of the general and case-specific issues to be resolved for the cases studied.